yunz-dev/2025-recruitment-technical-assessment/backend/README.md

-> This question is relevant for **any project with a backend**
+> This question is relevant for **any project with a backend (minus chaos)**
-> (Bridges, Chaos, Circles, Clusters, Freerooms, Notangles, Structs, Unielectives).
+> (Bridges, Circles, Clusters, Freerooms, Notangles, Structs, Unielectives).

-# DevSoc Subcommittee Recruitment Backend Technical
+# DevSoc Subcommittee Recruitment: Backend

 > **YOU DO NOT NEED TO COMPLETE ALL PARTS.**
 > Complete the parts that you think best reflect your skills (feel free to do any order).